Maintaining Instructor-Trainer Certification

 The IT certification period expires on December 31st of the fourth year from the date of certification, provided the annual requirements are met as outlined below.

-- Attend an annual IT meeting in person or via teleconference for each applicable discipline (canoe, river kayak, sea kayak or stand up paddleboard).
+- Attend an annual IT meeting in person or via teleconference for each applicable discipline (camping, canoe, river kayak, sea kayak or stand up paddleboard).

 The IT has until December 31st of the fourth year following certification, or certification renewal, to complete the following:

-- Complete two of the professional commitment options below.
+- Complete two of the professional contribution options below.
 Instructor-trainers can complete two different options, or the same option twice provided they are distinct.
-Paddle Canada reserves the right to change the IT status to inactive or retired if professional commitment options are not undertaken during each four-year certification period.

-- Option 3: Create a relevant and approved (by the PDC) instructor resource (meaning an article or video dealing with skills applicable to that stream).
-Please review the Paddle Canada policy regarding copyright/ownership for submitted works.
+- Option 4: Create a relevant and approved (by the PDC) instructor resource (meaning an article or video dealing with skills applicable to that stream).

 - Instructor-trainers who do not maintain the annual requirements will automatically have their IT certification status changed to lapsed.